mrchetan/.github/SECURITY.md

 - User enumeration

 ### Testing Guidelines:
 - Do not run automated scanners on other customer projects.
-Obtain permission and notify us at security@devanox.com before running scanners on Devanox projects.
+Obtain permission and notify us at security@mrchetan.com before running scanners on Chetan projects.
-- Avoid actions that may harm Devanox or its customers.
+- Avoid actions that may harm Chetan or its customers.
 - Do not access, modify, or delete data that does not belong to you.
 - Do not exploit vulnerabilities by downloading more data than necessary or modifying/deleting others' data.